Registration is now closed. Please join us next year.

 12. At the speed of light

 This project is all about light.
 The internet is delivered to us at the speed of light down fiberoptic cables, using lasers of many colors.
-So-called 3D TV and movies promise more exciting entertainment.
+So-called 3D TV and movies promises more exciting entertainment.
 We will explore how this is done, and the nature of light itself, by sending sound across the room without wires; mix, filter and demix “musical light”.
 Cause a fluorescent bulb to light up – without power.
 Make a true 3D hologram that you can take with you.

 13. Take a Calcoolus Tour (Grade 11)